 Unfortunately, construction accidents happen all too often in Upstate New York, and they are usually the result of equipment failure or a lack of safety standards on construction sites.
 In many cases, construction workers who fall from scaffolding have died from their injuries or suffered debilitating lifelong complications.
-There are many different ways a construction worker can become injured on a construction site.
-We have listed the five most common types of construction injuries in New York below.
+A construction worker can be injured on a construction site in many different ways.
+Below, we have listed the five most common types of construction injuries in New York.

 1) Fall Accidents

 Despite the requirement that construction workers wear harnesses and safety equipment while on roofs and outside tall buildings, many construction workers continue to suffer severe injuries or even die from fall accidents.
-Fall accidents are the most common type of construction-related accident in the United States.
-Additionally, fall accidents are not limited to falling off a roof or scaffolding outside of a tall building.
-Many construction workers fall off of equipment or scaffolding that is lower to the ground.
-Some even fall in dangerous holes in the ground and construction sites.
+Fall accidents are the most common construction-related accidents in the United States.
+Fall accidents are not limited to falling off a roof or scaffolding outside of a tall building.
+Many construction workers fall off equipment or scaffolding lower to the ground.
+Some even fall into dangerous holes in the ground and construction sites.

 2) Being Struck By an Object